Verruca: Diagnosis, Cause and Treatment

 Table of Contents

-How to Diagnose a Verruca
+How to diagnose a verruca

 A verruca is usually easy to diagnose due to its distinctive appearance.
-It causes localised thickened skin to form, commonly known as plantar warts.
+It causes localised thickened skin to form, commonly known as plantar warts

 The skin becomes aggravated because of the wart pressing down onto the ground under your body weight as you walk.